barryquinn1/qrap/index_website.md

 This paper provides an overview of the opportunities and challenges for the Finance education curricula in the fast-paced world of financial technology innovations.
-We specifically focus on econometrics and the emerging field of economic machine learning and embed computation as a central tenant to allow for a frictionless approach to teaching.
+We specifically focus on econometrics and the emerging field of financial machine learning and embed computation as a central tenant to allow for a frictionless approach to teaching.
 We provide an overview of how this has been achieved in the Management School of Queens University Belfast using an enterprise-scale cloud